 = 240m/s/s, which is about 24 times the acceleration due to gravity.
 A surprising figure!
 And at higher frequencies, the accelerations involved become quite amazing.

-Similarly surprising, although the tracking force of a modern cartridge is only perhaps a couple of grams, because the area of contact with the record is so small (about 10μm x 10μm on each side of the groove) the pressure at the contact point rises to,
+Similarly surprising, although the tracking force of a modern cartridge is only perhaps a couple of grams, because the area of contact with the record is so small, the pressure at the contact point rises to extraordinary levels.

 Normally the diamond of the stylus is bonded to a metal shank and this is glued to the end of the cantilever which is flattened at one end to accept the adhesive and stylus assembly.
 In top-of-the-range cartridges the diamond stylus may be bonded directly to the cantilever without the intervening metal shank.
 This type of stylus is referred to as a nude-shank type and is generally considered better because the reduction in the mass of the stylus assembly ensures better tracking.